MyNamesLex/All-Jams-And-Hackathons/README.md

 I wanted to make a different type of game with a different change of pace.
 I aimed to make a game where you can go at your own pace with no real objective, more of a sandbox and I think I accomplished this goal with this game.

 _________________________________________________________________________________________________________________________________________________________________________

+Grads In Games Search For A Star 2022 -> (To be uploaded)

+I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the one's I have done previous giving me time to do more of a full project

 Most Recent